Charge of the Savoia Cavalleria at Izbushensky: Aftermath

 A much-loved and much-honoured survivor of the Izbushensky charge was Albino, a horse which, though blinded in the battle, lived until 1960.

 Media representations

-In September 1942 the "Istituto Luce" dispatched a film crew in order to take staged footage of the Savoia in action.
+In September 1942, the "Istituto Luce" dispatched a film crew in order to take staged footage of the Savoia in action.
 The only original pictures were shot by Cpt.
 Abbà right before starting the attack with the 4th squadron.
 His camera was found on his body and was returned to his mother by 2nd ltn.
 Compagnoni.
 They show, from far away, the dust of the 2nd squadron about to end the first swipe.

-In 1952 the movie "Carica Eroica" was made, directed by Francesco De Robertis and based on the Izbushensky Charge.
+In 1952, the film Carica Eroica was made, directed by Francesco De Robertis and based on the Izbushensky Charge.